 To Solve Dog Aggression, You Have to Be the Pack Leader

 The most important concept to grasp is that your dog must look to you as the pack leader.
-You need to convince him that you are the decision maker.
-Only then can he relax and not feel the need to take it upon himself to be the protector.
+You need to convince them that you are the decision maker.
+Only then can they relax and not feel the need to take it upon themselves to be the protector.

 Once you have convinced your dog that you are the pack leader, then upon reaching the point where he is usually aggressive you will find that he will actually start to take notice of how you are behaving!